How to change SYS password on ExaCC Gen 2

 We need to reconfigure backup assistant after changing the SYS password

 A Secure External Password Store (SEPS), a.k.a.
-DB wallet, was created during database provision, which is used by Oracle internals.
+DB wallet was created during database provision, which is used by Oracle internals.
 Only one record was created in the wallet that is SYS.
-This record needs to be updated after changing SYS password.
+This record needs to be updated after changing the SYS password.

 - (optional but highly recommended) TDE wallet password

 The admin password provided during database provision applies to both user SYS and TDE wallet.
 Though they could be different, we highly recommend changing the wallet password at the same time.
 This will reduce a lot of confusion in the future, and plus, there is one less password to maintain.